· Our Midwives ·

 Cynthia Brown, CNM, ARNP

-Cindie is married to Steve, a high-school Spanish teacher and “renaissance man”.
-They have three children, one of whom has special needs.
-All were born at her home in Greenwood.
-Cindie’s primary life passion is following Jesus, believing He has brought significant healing and love to her life.
+Cindie is married to Steve, a high-school Spanish teacher and 'renaissance man'.
+They have three inspiring teenage children, one of whom has special needs.
+All were born at home in Seattle.
+Cindie's primary life passion is following Jesus, believing He has brought significant healing and love to her own life and hope to a hurting world.
 She wants that same love and power to permeate all she does.
-She also likes gardening and reading, and has interests in homeopathy and nutrition.
+She also likes gardening, reading, and, yes, chocolate.

 Katrina Anderson, CNM, ARNP